Medical Device Clinical Trials: Regulatory Pathways & Study Types Explained

 • Refine nonclinical test plans or methodologies

-• Develop subsequent clinical study protocols
+• Develop subsequent clinical trial protocol and clinical study protocols

 The data you gain from a pilot study may then be used to help you design a pivotal study later on.